EmmAnkit/AskDOC/README.md

 ---

+## For the API Key:

+Go to [Google Cloud Console](https://console.cloud.google.com/).
+Then create a new Project.
+Inside your project, go to the tab service accounts under IAM/ADMIN and create a Service account with the role of Owner of Vertex AI User.
+With this, generate the service key and name it as ```gemini-key.json```.
+Inside all the codes, you will see the line ``` vertexai.init(project="gdg-hackathon-458610", location="")```, in the case of project="gdg-hackathon-458610", replace it with your own project id.

+You need to authenticate the project with your account before running the main code.

+---

 ## We have created a bash script to run the code.
 Following is the instruction on how to run it:

 On Mac: ```bash run.sh```